renovatebot/renovate/docs/usage/golang.md

 ### Replace massaging

-Renovate can massage `replace` statements it finds prior to running `go` commands, and then massage them back afterward.
+Renovate can massage `replace` statements it finds prior to running `go` commands, and then massage them back afterwards.
 This capability was added - and originally default behavior - because relative `replace` statements outside the current repo will not work when Renovate clones the repo locally.

 On the other hand, this massaging of `replace` statements may lead to unexpected results, especially because `go mod tidy` may not fully tidy the `go.sum` if it is missing the `replace` directives in `go.mod`.